• Skip to primary navigation

 • Mac

-How to Automatically Clear Browsing History in Google Chrome
+How to Automatically Clear History in Google Chrome

-In case of your personal Home or Office computer, you can set Google Chrome browser to store browsing history and cookies for selected websites, while clearing browsing history for all other websites.
+As mentioned above, you can also set Google Chrome to preserve the browsing history of your favorite websites, while automatically clearing the browsing history of all other websites.

 Open Chrome Settings

-After this, you will find Chrome browser automatically deleting your browsing history, cookies and other site data, as soon as you finish your browsing session and quit Chrome.
+After this, you should find the Google Chrome browser on your computer automatically clearing browsing data, as soon as you finish the browsing session and exit the browser.

 Open Chrome Settings

-4. On the next screen, scroll down and click on the ADD button, located next to “Allow”.
+4. On the next screen, scroll down to ‘Customized behaviors‘ section and click on the ADD button, located next to “Allowed to save data on your device entry”.

 5. On the pop-up, type the Address of the Website that you want to add and click on the ADD button.